kiba/Writings/atg/chp1_stranger_things.md

 [i]What is Berkovitz Electric?[/i] The colonel asked himself, but then decided that line of thought wasn't important right now.

 The billionaire fished out a slab of metal with the bitten apple logo on it.
-It looked sleek and slab, completely contrary to his expectation.
+It looked sleek and smooth, completely contrary to his expectation.
 In his experience, laptops were bulky portable computers usually made with grey plastics, not the thin slab of metal.

 "What the hell is that?"
 Cromwell asked again.